LOT Polish Airlines Flight 5055: Aftermath

 The Okęcie Airport fire crew was aware of the emergency; when the aircraft crashed, they immediately drove towards the crash site, but they did not manage to reach it because the truck could not pass through the gaps between the trees.

 Because some burning pieces of hull fell out, several local fires were initiated on the ground, propagated by the dumped fuel; all of them were extinguished by 12:00.
 A total of 195 firemen from 44 different units participated.

-All victims' bodies were dismembered in the crash; from a total of 183 bodies, 62 were never identified.
+All victims' bodies were dismembered in the crash; out of a total of 183 bodies, 62 were never identified.

 All crew members posthumously received high military and civil decorations: Cpt.
 Pawlaczyk was given the Officers' Cross of Polonia Restituta, other flight crew members received the Knights' Cross of the same order, and the flight attendants received the Golden Cross of Merit.
 The state funeral of the crew was conducted on 23 May 1987 at the Northern Communal Cemetery in Warsaw.
 The graves of the crew of LOT Polish Airlines Flight 007 are located a few hundred meters away.